 In 2019, lawmakers in Europe ruled that cookie “consent banners”—which pop up on a website telling users that third-party cookies have already been dropped on their device or browser—are not legal.
 Users instead need to consent to cookies before they’ve been dropped.
 Globally, user privacy and the need for transparency are top of mind now more than ever when it comes to navigating the internet.

-Google’s alternative to third-party cookies
+Rethinking the alternative to third-party cookies

 While third-party tracking has enabled a large portion of their business model, it’s not Google’s only source of ad revenue, nor is it their biggest.
 According to Jason Aten in his article for Inc., Google’s search advertising accounts for 84% of their entire ad revenue, and 70% of their total revenue.

-And their proposed alternative to third-party cookies isn’t quite as privacy-focused as some might have hoped.
+And their original proposed alternative to third-party cookies isn’t quite as privacy-focused as some might have hoped.
 Federated Learning of Cohorts (FLoC) is a new technology that tracks and collects user data within the Chrome browser rather than on Google’s servers, a major privacy concern with third-party cookies.
 FLoC creates a profile of users based on online behavior within the browser, then groups them with thousands of other users in a “cohort” or “flock” (FLoC!
 Get it?).
 Advertisers can then target cohorts, but not individuals.
 With FLoC’s method of tracking, IDs associated with an individual user’s browser are anonymized, so online activity cannot be traced directly to one user by Google or by the advertisers they sell data to.

 For more on this topic, stay tuned to our blog for a roundtable interview with some marketing experts at Dashlane!